RahulDubey391/sensor-app-duckdb/README.md

 ### Environment Setup
 #### VM Instance Setup
 For our experiment and as of any real-world application, we are deploying/testing the application in the Cloud Environment.
 Since this code is not tested on real IOT device, we'll constrain the VM Instance to lower-end of specification.

+For our case, the low-tier VM instance is chosen from the Google Compute Engine service with following specification:
+* Memory - 1 GB
+* vCPU/Core - 1/1
+* Disk Space - 10 GB

+The Disk Space is kept high since the HDDs/SSDs are cheaper than memory and usually on the higher range for IOT devices.
+The intention is to utilize the Disk Space as much as possible to utilize filesystem's capabilities.

 #### Docker Setup
-Application is tested in the docker environment to isolate other OS processes and utilize the resources assigned up-to it's full potential.
+Application is tested in the docker environment to isolate other OS processes and to facilitate the full utilization of the resources assigned.
+Although Docker itself incurs some runtime memory overhead, but we'll ignore it's resource utilization.
+The Applicaiton is containerized and deployed using the Dockerfile provided with the code base.
+Since the Google Compute Engine service requires custom mapping for external exposure of IP addresses, we are just utilizing the local access to test the runtime footprint.